SEND information report

 - Access to Learning Support Unit during social times

-Social, Emotional and Mental Health - Difficulties with managing emotions; displaying disturbing or withdrawn behaviour, anxiety or eating disorders, ADHD
+Social, Emotional and Mental Health - difficulties with managing emotions; displaying troubling or withdrawn behaviour, anxiety or eating disorders, ADHD

 - Adaptations made to the learning environment